gsct123/chinook_analysis/README.md

-#  Data analysis - Chinook Dataset
+#  Data Analysis - Chinook Dataset
 Objective:
 1. Any correlation between genre and sales ?
 2. Which are the top countries with the most sales ?